 Old-Fashioned hot chocolate is a bit different from modern hot chocolate.
 Most modern hot chocolate comes in a packet with dried ingredients (usually powdered cocoa and milk and sugar sometimes with other flavorings and additives) that you mix with water.
 In the 19th century, though, hot chocolate was often prepared at home with a block of solid chocolate.

-The solid chocolate was made by roasting cacao beans, husking the shells of them, and then grinding them until they formed a chocolate liqueur that would harden into a solid block of chocolate that could be grated.
+As I saw in a demonstration once before when visiting Old Sturbridge Village, the solid chocolate was made by roasting cacao beans, husking the shells of them, and then grinding them until they formed a chocolate liqueur that would harden into a solid block of chocolate that could be grated.
 The Dutch process of producing cocoa that we think of today wasn’t invented until 1828, and it wasn’t until 1879 that the conching process was invented that allowed for a smooth and creamy chocolate consistency that we think of in chocolate bars today.
 Before that point, chocolate bars had a grittier texture than the smooth texture that we are used to now.

 This video about chocolate making from the Old Sturbridge Village Youtube page shows the entire process of making chocolate the traditional way from start to finish when using cacao beans.
 Not everyone would have done the full process of roasting the beans and grinding them at home, though, since there were chocolate makers producing blocks of chocolate and even chocolate houses where you could go to get a drink of chocolate if you happened to live near one.